Welcome to May, Greater Washington! We have a busy Catalogue weekend, so you definitely could celebrate the new month with one of our non-profits …

 Welcome to Wednesday, Greater Washington!
 Non-profits news to come …

-DC Collaborative Congratulates Mayor’s Arts Awardees — Many CFP cheers to the 2011 winners, who were announced last week at the Kennedy Center!
+DC Collaborative Congratulates Mayor’s Arts Awardees — Many Catalogue cheers to the 2011 winners, who were announced last week at the Kennedy Center!
 A winner in 2007 for Innovation in the Arts, the Capital Fringe took home this year’s award for Excellence in Service to the Arts.
 Now in its 32nd year, Dance Place received a well-deserved nod for Outstanding Contribution to Arts Education.
 Congratulations!

 Low Health Literacy May Have Deadly Consequences — WebMD Health News reported yesterday that, according to a new study from the Journal of the American Medical Association, “nearly one in five people with heart failure have low health literacy, making them more than twice as likely to die as a result of their condition … even after adjusting for other risk factors, such as age, heart pumping ability, and coexisting illnesses.”
-(Learn more about CFP’s Health non-profits, who are working to improve access to care and education) Continue reading →
+(Learn more about Catalogue’s Health non-profits, who are working to improve access to care and education) Continue reading →

 - Adventure Theatre for Outstanding Production (Theatre for Young Audiences) for If You Give a Pig a Pancake.